 Getting answers to your questions

-For any state-specific questions, here is a list of contacts for unemployment information and assistance.
-Or contact GTM Payroll Services at (800) 929-9213 and we’ll be happy to help.
+For state-specific questions, here is a list of contacts for unemployment information and assistance.
+Or contact GTM Payroll Services at (800) 929-9213; we’ll gladly help.

 GTM can help

-If you’d rather not deal with the hassles of figuring out and remitting unemployment taxes, give GTM a call at (800) 929-9213.
-We’ll handle all of your tax obligations including unemployment, Social Security, and Medicare in addition to paying your employee and calculating their withholdings.
+If you’d rather not deal with the hassles of figuring out and remitting unemployment taxes, call GTM at (800) 929-9213.
+We’ll handle all your tax obligations, including unemployment, Social Security, and Medicare, in addition to paying your employee and calculating their withholdings.
 We offer a complimentary, no-obligation consultation with a household employment expert who can answer all your questions about hiring and employing someone for your home.

 Download The Complete Guide to Household Payroll